sieira/planete/core/backend/README.md

-# Core
+# Core backend
-*For a bakend reference, please check the [backend readme](..//README.md)*
+*For a general core reference, please check the [core readme](../README.md)*

-This is planète's core, index.js will load and init every module within
+This is planète's core backend, index.js will load and init every module within

 ## Module stucture
+### Init
+Modules need to register an init() function a callback as a parameter, that should initialize and expose all it's functionality.

 Modules should expose an init() method when some initialization is needed.
 In that case, this initialization has to be performed on the [index.js](./index.js) init method.

 Modules should expose as well a close() method, used when some work has to be performed on the application shutdown